LorenzoSchiroli/JobFilter/README.md

 Processing:
 - Search prase: generate a search phrase based on requirements
-- filtering phrase: using ai to generate rule based filtering
+- filtering phrase:
+    1. structure retrieval: using llm to generate rules / sql
+    2. unstructure indexing: using sentence transformer (or similar)

 Output:
 - list of relevant job offers